Link building: Guest blogging

-Also known as guest posting, is a popular SEO technique that consists of writing a piece of content for another website with the goal of getting more visibility and possibly link back to the author's website.
-According to Google, such links are considered unnatural and should be generally containing the Nofollow attribute.
+Also known as guest posting, it is a popular SEO technique that consists of writing a piece of content for another website with the goal of getting more visibility and possibly linking back to the author's website.
+According to Google, such links are considered unnatural and should generally contain the Nofollow attribute.

 Black hat link building

 In early incarnations, when Google's algorithm relied on incoming links as an indicator of website success, Black Hat SEOs manipulated website rankings by creating link-building schemes, such as building subsidiary websites to send links to a primary website.
 With an abundance of incoming links, the prime website outranked many reputable sites.
 However, the conflicts of being devalued by major search engines while building links could be caused by web owners using other black hat strategies.
 Black hat link building refers explicitly to the process of acquiring as many links as possible with minimal effort.

 The Penguin algorithm was created to eliminate this type of abuse.
 At the time, Google clarified its definition of a "bad" link: “Any links intended to manipulate a site’s ranking in Google search results may be considered part of a link scheme.”

 With Penguin, it wasn't the quantity of links that improved a site's rankings but the quality.
 Since then, Google's web spam team has attempted to prevent the manipulation of their search results through link building.
 Major brands including J.C.
-Penney, BMW, Forbes, Overstock.com, and many others have received severe penalties to their search rankings for employing spammy and non-user friendly link building tactics.
+Penney, BMW, Forbes, Overstock.com, and many others have received severe penalties to their search rankings for employing spammy and non-user-friendly link building tactics.

-On October 5, 2014, Google launched a new algorithm update Penguin 3.0 to penalize those sites who use black hat link building tactics to build unnatural links to manipulate search engines.
-The update affected 0.3% English Language queries all over the world.
+On October 5, 2014, Google launched a new algorithm update Penguin 3.0 to penalize those sites that use black hat link building tactics to build unnatural links to manipulate search engines.
+The update affected 0.3% of English-language queries all over the world.

 Black hat SEO could also be referred to as Spamdexing, which utilizes other black SEO strategies and link building tactics.
 Some black hat link building strategies include getting unqualified links from and participating in Link farm, link schemes and Doorway page.
 Black Hat SEO could also refer to "negative SEO," the practice of deliberately harming another website's performance.

 White hat link building

-White hat link building strategies are those strategies that add value to end users, abide by Google's term of service and produce good results that could be sustained for a long time.
+White hat link building strategies are those strategies that add value to end users, abide by Google's terms of service and produce good results that could be sustained for a long time.
 White hat link building strategies focus on producing high-quality as well as relevant links to the website.
-Although more difficult to acquire, white hat link building tactics are widely implemented by website owners because such kind of strategies are not only beneficial to their websites' long-term developments but also good to the overall online environment.
+Although more difficult to acquire, white hat link building tactics are widely implemented by website owners because such kind of strategies are not only beneficial to their websites' long-term development but also good for the overall online environment.